foultre/eth2_ubuntu/README.md

 in order to setup env, run
 `./install.sh`
 then in $HOME run `./update-geth` and `./update-lighthouse` to install & start syncing lightouse and geth

-once geth and lighthouse installed you can
+Once geth and lighthouse installed you can
 start geth
 `sudo systemctl start geth`
 start lighthouse beacon node